by Meredith Robinson and Lois Fulton, Consumer and Food Economics

 Vacant space in your freezer?
 Put some of it to use by freezing main

-mutritious foods on busy days.
+foods on busy days.

 It is more economical to make your own frozen prepared foods than to

 purchase commercially prepared foods.
-You can cook enough for
+You can cook enough for several

-favorites even on busy days.
+on busy days.

 When you are preparing a main dish, it takes little more effort and

-time to make enough for several meals. you can freeze all of the
+time to make enough for several meals.
+You can freeze all of the

 prepared food in meal-size packages or serve part of the food